in28minutes/In28MinutesTemplate/README.md

 - What are the appealing subject lines?
 - Subject Line - Ask a Question.
 Create Curiosity.
 Tease to What's Inside.
 Make a Bold Promise.
   - Start 2018 with 6 Best Selling Courses
+  - ⏰ Only hours left! ⏰ Claim your Black Friday offer now Inbox
   - [NEW COURSE] How to become a Software Architect?
   - ⚡⚡⚡ [UDEMY BLACK FRIDAY] - Premium Courses for $10
   - Just Released - Three Amazing FREE Courses